provenance-io/provenance/x/msgfees/spec/01_concepts.md

 Let's say a `MsgSend` has a fee of 100usd.local and a smartcontract does 3 MsgSend operations as per the logic of the smart contract, the code will expect additional fees of 300 usd.local to be present for the Tx to be successful.

-# Simulation and knowing how much additional fee to be paid.
+## Simulation and Calculating the Additional Fee to be Paid

 Current simulation method looks like this
 ```kotlin